csaea/sandbox/python-quick-reference.md

 ```
 ## String Manipulation

-**f-string Formatting**
+### f-string Formatting

-Add the letter 'f' right before a string to let it take in dynamic variables, enclosed in braces {}.
+F-strings are "formatted strings".
+Add the letter 'f' right before a string to let it take in dynamic variables or expressions, enclosed in braces {}.

 ```python
 food = "taco"